 Table 1 presents the regression results published in McIntyre & Lacombe (2012).
 In interpreting these results, we need to first explain the distinction between the direct and indirect effects.
 The direct effects are the impact of our explanatory variable in that area on our dependent variable in that area; for instance the impact of income in Shoreditch on robbery rates in Shoreditch.
-The indirect effect is the impact of the explanatory variable in one area, on the dependent variable in neighbouring areas; for instance the impact of income in Shoreditch on robbery rates in Bethnal Green (see LeSage & Pace (2009) for more on this).
+The indirect effect is the impact of the explanatory variable in one area, on the dependent variable in neighbouring areas; for instance the impact of income in Shoreditch on robbery rates in S